fbpx

 Physical ports and connectivity in Lenovo Yoga laptop

-To this laptop are connected a Behringer audio interface, an Arturia MiniLab Mk2 and a Behringer FCB1010.
+We connected a Behringer audio interface, an Arturia MiniLab Mk2 and a Behringer FCB1010 to this laptop.

 The Behringer FCB1010 uses standard MIDI 5-pin DIN connectors for MIDI In and Out.
 If my audio interface had MIDI inputs, I could have simply connected it with a MIDI cable.
 In my case, my audio interface doesn’t have MIDI inputs, so I use a LogiLink MIDI to USB adapter and it works very well.
-For the remaining USB-C ports, I use a USB-to-USB-Type-C OTG adapter (OTG adapters are also interesting as they allow you to connect your MIDI keyboard directly to your Android smartphone or tablet).
+For the remaining USB-C ports, I use a USB-to-USB-Type-C OTG adapter.
+NB: OTG adapters are also interesting as they allow you to connect your MIDI keyboard directly to your Android smartphone or tablet.

 Anker powered hub with 10 60W ports